 a highly detailed description of the procedures the subject will follow,

-identify any procedures which are experimental (e.g. if subjects will be exposed to different experimental conditions),
+identify any procedures which are experimental (e.g., if subjects will be exposed to different experimental conditions),

-state which if any procedures are new or untested, state that the procedure(s) are only related to the research and serve no purpose other than this research endeavor.
+state which, if any, procedures are new or untested, state that the procedure(s) are only related to the research and serve no purpose other than this research endeavor.

 State whether participants will be audio or video recorded.
 If audio or video recording state the purpose for the recording and what will be recorded.